dynatrace-oss/progressiveDelivery-masterclass/docs/index.md

 You will need a GitHub.com account to follow this class.

+## Preparation

+Start the masterclass by forking [this repository](https://github.com/dynatrace-oss/progressivedelivery-masterclass) into your GitHub account.

+All commands should be executed in **your fork**.

 ## Create a Codespace

 Start the tutorial by creating a [codespace in your fork](1-create-codespace.md).